 An accommodation is for a specific student.
 It is reactive and removes barriers when the student identifies them.

 Whenever possible, we want to be proactive to remove barriers before they are an inconvenience for a student.
 Sometimes it is not possible to make something accessible on the front end, which is where accommodation comes along side of accessibility.
 For example, you can't give a student extra time on a test before the test is given.
 Extended time on a test is always going to be an accommodation.
 It is for one student and needs to be done in reaction to the test.

 For a more complete understanding of the differences, watch this Accessibility Vs. Accommodation video.

-If you should experience a problem with campus accessibility or would like to request an academic accommodation, please contact the Office of Disability Services.
+If you should experience a problem with campus accessibility or would like to request an academic accommodation, please contact the Access Center.